PreciousChicken/blog/content/posts/azure-react-apod.md

 ### 8. Git push
 All that is left to do is the initial push of the project to our repo and GitHub and Azure will take care of the rest.
 Digital Ocean features a good tutorial on [pushing an existing project to GitHub](https://www.digitalocean.com/community/tutorials/how-to-push-an-existing-project-to-github).

-As a reminder the basic terminal commands (once you've created the new empty repo), changing the github PreciousChicken url to your own, are:
+As a reminder the basic terminal commands, changing the github PreciousChicken url to your own, are:

 ```bash
 git add .